joysmith/Master-the-Coding-Interview-Big-Tech-FAANG-Interviews/37 Appendix- Big 0/README.md

 const large = new Array(10).fill("nemo");

 function findNemo2(fish) {
+  // timer before the loop
   let t0 = performance.now();
   for (let i = 0; i < fish.length; i++) {
     if (fish[i] === "nemo") {
       console.log("Found NEMO!");
     }
   }
+  // timer after the loop
   let t1 = performance.now();
   console.log("Call to find Nemo took " + (t1 - t0) + " milliseconds.");
 }

 findNemo2(everyone);
 ```

+Note-

+- As our input grew our function findnemo() became slower and slower
+- We write code on our laptop to run on different computer like android, server, browser etc
+- Big O notation is the language we use for talking about how long an algorithm takes to run
+- when we talk about big O and scalability of code, we simply mean when we grow bigger and bigger with our input, how much does the algorithm slow down?
+The less it slows down or the slower it slows down, the better it is.
+- Instead of using performance now and using time to measure the efficiency of our function, we can just calculate how many operations a computer has to perform because each operation takes time on a computer.
+- So big O allows us and concerns us with how many steps it takes in a function.

 ### 211. O(n)<a id='211'></a>